hannawong/Bert_compression/README.md

     --overwrite_output_dir \
   ```

-This way, we performed ablation study on each of the 12 $\times$ 12 attention heads iteratively, and show the test results on GLUE benchmark after removing each head.
+This way, we performed ablation study on each of the 12 × 12 attention heads iteratively, and show the test results on GLUE benchmark after removing each head.

 #### 3.2.2 Layer Pruning Experiment